gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 ---

-## 📌 Real-world example: Tracking monthly expenses
+## 📌 Real-world example: Analyzing monthly expenses

-Say you’re trying to keep track of how much you spent in the first 5 months of the year.
+Say you’re trying to keep track of how much you spent in the first 5 months of a an Year.

 As a beginner you might approach it like this: